AckeeCZ/changelog-it/README.md

 ## Usage

-Using the package now is very simply, just call it's binary
+Using the package now is very simply, just call it's binary:

 ```bash
 changelog-it